Rishi Sunak travels to Ukraine with multi-billion package of military aid

 “The UK is united in support of Ukraine and against Russian aggression.

-“Labour fully backs this new military funding for Ukraine – and has been pushing ministers since the autumn to confirm 2024 military funding,” he said a post on X, formerly known as Twitter.
+“Labour fully backs this new military funding for Ukraine – and has been pushing ministers since the autumn to confirm 2024 military funding,” he said.